ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

     **Note:** Ensure that the Squid configuration is in an Active and running state.

-7. To verify the port number is up and running:
+7. To verify that the port number is up and running:
     `sudo netstat -tulnp | grep 3128`